whomwah/tweetme/readme.txt

 `New Blog Post: My wondeful website http://bit.ly/3QFFTt`

 That's it, once set you can carry on writing posts as usual, and when you publish it, TweetMe will twitter about it.
 The link is shortened to around 18 characters using the [bit.ly](http://bit.ly/ "shorten the length of an URL") service.
+If however you have the <a href="http://wordpress.org/extend/plugins/revcanonical/">revcanonical</a> plugin then it will use the local short url instead.
 TweetMe adds a custom field to your post called has_tweeted.
 You can remove this field to allow the post to be tweeted again.

 [Changelog](http://github.com/whomwah/tweetme/raw/1.1/CHANGELOG "View the release changelog")